Good levels of daylighting are crucial to occupant comfort in new buildings.

 - Because the designers would like to mitigate against poor levels of natural light

-Daylighting is not a mandatory issue in HQM or Code Assessments, but most of our clients find it a relatively inexpensive and effective means of gaining extra credits.
+Daylighting is not a mandatory issue in HQM or (the now defunct) Code Assessment, but most of our clients find it a relatively inexpensive and effective means of gaining extra credits.

 BREEAM also offers credits in it’s Health & Wellbeing / Visual Comfort category.

-In both instances the assessor will need to see compliant daylighting calculations.
-For example, Code Assessments will need to demonstrate that daylighting factors achieve 1% in bedrooms, 1.5% for living rooms, and 2% for kitchens.
+In both instances the scheme assessor will need to provide evidence of daylighting calculations being carried out.
+Typical daylighting targets are 1% in bedrooms, 1.5% for living rooms, and 2% for kitchens.